-Why Choose Our Probate and Estates Attorney?
+Why Choose Our Probate Attorney?

 Plan for the future and understand what happens to your assets after you die.
 Your lawyers for life.

 Probate refers to the legal process that takes place to distribute a person's assets after he or she passes away.
-In order to make sure your assets are used to help the people you love and the organizations you care about, you need a family law attorney who understands the process.
+In order to make sure your assets are used to help the people you love and the organizations you care about, you need a probate attorney who understands the process.

 At Hocker & Associates, LLC, we're happy to help with all of your probate and estate planning needs.
 Getting the process done properly with the aid of an experienced attorney will ensure that your wishes are followed and your loved ones are protected even after you are gone.